gpapadop79/crab/README.md

   to provide a rich set of components from which you can construct a customized recommender system from a set of algorithms.

+  In this fork, I (gabrielspmoreira) have done the following changes:
+  * Fixed some issues for compatibility with scikit.learn last version (BaseEstimator class deprecated import (scikits.learn.base) and _set_param renamed method)
+  * Implemented a hybrid method to combine Collaborative Filtering with Global Baseline estimates (based on users and items average preference), inspired on [Implementing Collaborative Filtering class](https://class.coursera.org/mmds-001/lecture/95) from [Coursera Mining Massive Datasets course](https://www.coursera.org/course/mmds).

 ## Usage

   For Usage and Instructions checkout the [Crab Wiki](https://github.com/muricoca/crab/wiki)